Password Tips: An Easy Way to Remember all Your Passwords

 Earn bigâ€‘time cash back that never expires with Discover itÂ®.

 Thatâ€™s it.
-Spend a few minutes establishing your password conventions up front, customize your browser favorites menu and your online life will go much smoother and definitely be more secure.
+Spend a few minutes establishing your password conventions up front, customize your browser favorites menu and your online life may go much smoother and will likely be more secure.